morazow/kafka-exasol-example/README.md

 ```

 Now let's create a Exasol schema and add some records.
 This should happen before Kafka connector
-configurations because kafka immediately starts to look for the Exasol tables.
+configurations setup because kafka immediately starts to look for the Exasol tables.

 ```bash
 $ docker exec -it exasol-db /bin/bash